CSUF Teacher Induction Program FAQ

 Please visit the Teacher Induction Program Application page for more information.

-As long as you have earned a preliminary multiple or single subject credential, you
+As long as you have earned a preliminary Multiple, Single Subject, or Education Specialist

-are welcome to apply to our program, even if your preliminary credential has expired.
+credential, you are welcome to apply to our program even if your preliminary credential

 of the extension form, and then send it to us at coetip@fullerton.edu so that we can complete the "Induction Program" portion of your extension request